 - Critical Literature Review and Conceptual Development

-You will submit six pieces of work (documents) for assessment during the three or four years of the course.
-The six documents all focus on a common Management theme or issue.
-The documents are as follows:
+You will submit a number of documents for assessment during the four years of the course.
+The documents all focus on a common management theme or issue.

 Which building will the course be taught in?

 DBA participants on the UK programme are taught in the Nottingham Conference Centre at Nottingham Trent University’s prestigious Newton building in the city centre.
 With easy access, the versatile boardroom-style spaces for DBA workshops have comfortable executive-level seating and new presentation technologies.
 Wireless access is freely available throughout the conference centre.
 There are beverage hubs where cups of bean-cup coffee or breakfast tea are provided throughout the day, together with supplies of fresh fruit.
 Lunch is provided, together with pastries and cakes at breaks.

 The academics that teach on this course include:

 Professor Helen Shipton – Head of Doctorate Programmes